lmmgh-ai/love2d.inner.EditorText/README.md

-# The new text editor supports utf8.
+# The new love2d inner text editor supports utf8.